test-stack/cheese/README.md

-# Test stack webdriver
+# Test stack - Harness
 > This is part of test stack for writing SIT based on [WebdriverIO](http://webdriver.io/).
 View full [test stack](https://github.com/test-stack)

-## What is Webdriver
+## What is Harness
-Webdriver makes it easy to write smart, powerful and maintainable tests based on Selenium.
-Maintainability of the test is increased by using [CoffeeScript](http://coffeescript.org/).
+Harness makes it easy to write smart, powerful and maintainable tests based on Selenium using Mocha framework and page object design pattern.

 [![Join the chat at https://gitter.im/rdpanek/test-stack](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/rdpanek/test-stack)